Junior Year Timeline

 - In the late winter/spring take the SAT Reasoning Test and/or the ACT plus Writing and possibly the SAT Subject Tests.

 - If you are considering ROTC or a service academy meet with your counselor to begin the preliminary parts of the application process.

-- Consider whom you will ask to write your recommendations.
+- Ask at least two teachers to write you a letter of recommendation.
 Think about asking teachers who know you well and who will write positive letters about you.
 Letters from a coach, activity leader, or an adult who knows you well outside of school are also valuable.